ROCm/rocSPARSE/docs/install.rst

 Installing pre-built packages
 -----------------------------
-rocSPARSE can be installed from `AMD ROCm repository <https://rocm.github.io/ROCmInstall.html#installing-from-amd-rocm-repositories>`_.
-For detailed instructions on how to set up ROCm on different platforms, see the `AMD ROCm Platform Installation Guide for Linux <https://rocm.github.io/ROCmInstall.html>`_.
+For detailed instructions on how to set up ROCm on different platforms, see the `ROCm Documentation <https://rocm.docs.amd.com/en/latest/index.html>`_.

 rocSPARSE can be installed on e.g. Ubuntu using